microsoft/vscode-wiki/Commit-Signing.md

 - Real Name: use your real name
 - Email address: use your Microsoft email address
 - Commit: `Key for signing commits for Microsoft`
+- **Passphrase**: Pick a long, secure passphrase, which you'll easily remember.

 In the following example, `DF536B632D7967F9` is the **key ID**: